jasontcrabtree/WIP-2020-Portfolio/work/design-discovery-iag.md

 All in all, I'm proud to have worked alongside the great team who contributed to the project, and I consider it a success.

-### Wrapping Up:
+### Wrapping Up

 Hello!
 If you've made it this far, I admire your commitment — either to reading through everything, or for your skimming ability.
 This was the final project I completed at IAG over four years.
 It was a great experience that taught me a whole lot, especially about how I cope with pressure 😅 something we all need to learn!

 Now, if you enjoyed this case study so much that you'd like to read more from me, I'd love for you to check out my personal portfolio [https://jasontcrabtree.com](https://jasontcrabtree.com), or check out my blog at [https://blog.jasontcrabtree.com](https://blog.jasontcrabtree.com).
-I _infrequently_ write about my experiences learning and thinking about Design, Strategy, Code & other things I think are rad.
+I _infrequently_ write about my experiences learning and thinking about Design, Strategy, Code and other things I think are rad.